-The Trustees receive annual cost transparency reports covering all of their investments and require that the investment managers provide this data in line with the appropriate Cost Transparency Initiative ("CTI") template for each asset class.
-This allows the Trustees to evaluate exactly the total costs that they are paying to their investment managers.
-The Trustees work with their investment consultant and investment managers to consider these costs in more detail where required.
+The Trustees receive annual cost transparency reports covering all of their investments and require that AIL provide this data in line with the appropriate Cost Transparency Initiative ("CTI") template for each asset class.
+This allows the Trustees to evaluate exactly the total costs that they are paying to AIL and the underlying investment managers.
+The Trustees work with their investment consultant and AIL to consider these costs in more detail where required.